Harness#

 drop_buffers – a

-specifying to drop outgoing buffers or not
+gbooleanspecifying to drop outgoing buffers or not

-- set_forwarding(forwarding: bool) None #
+- set_forwarding(forwarding: bool) None#

 As a convenience, a src-harness will forward %GST_EVENT_STREAM_START, %GST_EVENT_CAPS and %GST_EVENT_SEGMENT to the main-harness if forwarding is enabled, and forward any sticky-events from the main-harness to the sink-harness.
 It will also forward the %GST_QUERY_ALLOCATION.